hindu-comm/mail_stream_indology/2014/04/Fwd_Yahoos_Blunder_I/21__Dominik_Wujastyk.md

 Dear colleagues,

 The INDOLOGY forum runs on software called Mailman.
-It seems that a potential pro​blem has recently arisen that affects Yahoo mail users.
+It seems that a potential problem has recently arisen that affects Yahoo mail users.
 See the message below.

 We are not acting on this information immediately, but please be alert for